Daniel-Mietchen/pledges/faq.md

 ## Collaboration

-* Am I open to collaborate with
+* Am I open to collaborate
-  - people I do not know?
+  - with people I do not know?
     - Sure
-  - people from other backgrounds than mine?
+  - with people from other backgrounds than mine?
+    - Sure
+  - in an online-first fashion?
     - Sure

 ## Editing